-The taste, texture, and fragrance of the tea were of equal significance to the Northern Song tea drinkers.
-The appreciation of a bowl of good tea in that period was a complex experience involving almost all the senses.
-The taste and texture are measured by gan (lingering sweetness after astringency or bitterness), xiang (fragrance in the mouth), zhong (heaviness or substance), and hua (smoothness).
-It seems strange that the Daguan Treatise authors mention xiang in the “Taste” (“Wei”) chapter and then create another chapter with the title “Fragrance” (“Xiang”).
-Very possibly, then, the xiang in the “Taste” chapter is different from the xiang in the “Fragrance” chapter.
-The “Taste” chapter primarily concerns the taste or flavor of the tea and so we understand xiang in this chapter as the fragrance lingering in the mouth.
-We interpret “heaviness” as the density and substance of the flavor and “smoothness” as the degree of ease with which the tea comes into the mouth and then passes from the lips down the throat.
-We recruited five student volunteers to taste the tea prepared with the tea-tipping process and invited them to comment on the taste, texture, and fragrance of the tea in the questionnaires, but they did not know how the tea was prepared in advance.
-These blind tests yield some interesting results.
+The taste, texture, and fragrance of tea were as significant to Northern Song tea drinkers as they were to those of the Southern Song.
+The art of appreciating a bowl of good tea in that period was a complex experience involving almost all the senses.
+Taste and texture were measured by gan (lingering sweetness after astringency or bitterness), xiang (fragrance in the mouth), zhong (heaviness or substance), and hua (smoothness).
+It seems strange that the Daguan Treatise authors mention xiang in their chapter on taste (“Wei”) despite having another chapter with the title “Fragrance” (“Xiang”).
+Therefore, the xiang in the “Taste” chapter probably differs from the xiang in the “Fragrance” chapter.
+The “Taste” chapter primarily concerns the taste or flavour of the tea, so we understand xiang in this chapter to be the fragrance lingering in the mouth.
+We interpret “heaviness” as the density and substance of the flavour and “smoothness” as the ease with which the tea passes into the mouth and down the throat.
+I recruited five student volunteers to taste tea prepared with the tea-tipping process and invited them to comment on its taste, texture, and fragrance using questionnaires.
+They did not know how the tea was prepared before the test.
+These blind tests yielded some interesting results.

-We found that depending on the way it is done, the tea-tipping process can significantly alter both gan and xiang.
-The longer and more frequently we whisked the tea, the less gan and xiang was the taste, possibly because both dissipated easily.
-The density and substance of the flavor, zhong, might be largely determined by the amount of tea powder and/or water.
-Regarding the hua, the higher the whisking frequency was, the more smoothly we could taste the tea.
-These test results were subjective judgments made by the five volunteers in an air-conditioned place in the summer in 2020 in Hong Kong.
-Different tea drinkers in different circumstances will surely have different taste preferences, but the whisking frequency, time length, force of the whisking, amount and temperature of water and other factors definitely need to be taken into consideration when preparing for the tea-tipping.
+I found that, depending on how it is done, the tea-tipping process can significantly alter both gan and xiang.
+Tea whisked frequently and for longer had less gan and xiang to the taste, possibly because both dissipated.
+The density and substance of the flavour, zhong, might be primarily determined by the amount of tea powder or water.
+Regarding the hua, the higher the whisking frequency was, the smoother the tea.
+These test results were subjective judgments made by the five volunteers in a climate-controlled room in the summer of 2020 in Hong Kong.
+Different tea drinkers in different circumstances will have different taste preferences.
+However, the frequency, time, and speed of whisking, as well as the amount and temperature of the water, among other factors, definitely need to be considered when preparing for tea-tipping.

-Similar to Lu Yu’s time when there existed a variety of tea-making methods, multiple methods became popular in different strata of the society in the Northern Song.
-Lu Yu criticized other tea drinkers in his Classic of Tea for the “vulgar” practice of brewing tea together with scallion, ginger, jujube, citrus peel, hawthorn, or mint to enrich the flavor.
-Tao Gu in his book recorded a very special brew: people would brew tea with lychee, pine cone, and duck’s feet.
-Su Che wrote a poetic response to his older brother, Su Shi, alleging that vulgar people in the north favored brewing tea with salt, milk, peppercorn, and ginger.
-Putting aside the fact that Su Che’s principal intention was to ridicule northerners’ ways of drinking tea, his poem reveals to us that northerners sometimes adopted completely different methods of making tea, rather than following the highly acclaimed pure-tea-making method in the south.
-Su Shi described how commoners (older women and children) would deposit ginger and salt into brewing tea.
-Differences between northerners and southerners within the Northern Song empire, between the Chinese and non-Chinese, between elites and commoners, and even among the elites, existed and became symbols whereby one could differentiate oneself from others and form a community with like-minded individuals to the exclusions of others.
+Like Lu Yu’s time, when various tea-making methods existed, multiple methods became popular in different strata of society in the Northern Song period.
+In his Classic of Tea, Lu Yu criticised other tea drinkers for the “vulgar” practice of brewing tea with scallions, ginger, jujube, citrus peel, hawthorn, or mint to enrich the flavour.
+Tao Gu recorded a special tea brewed with lychee, pine cone, and duck feet in his book.
+Su Che wrote a poetic response to his older brother, Su Shi, criticising the vulgarity of northerners who brewed tea flavoured with salt, milk, peppercorns, and ginger.
+Putting aside the fact that Su Che’s principal intention was to ridicule northerners’ tea-drinking habits, his poem reveals that northerners sometimes adopted completely different methods of making tea rather than following the purist tea-making traditions of the South.
+Su Shi describes how commoners (older women and children) would add ginger and salt to brewing tea.
+Differences between northerners and southerners within the Northern Song empire, between the Chinese and non-Chinese, between elites and commoners, and even among the elites became symbols with which groups could differentiate themselves and form communities of like-minded individuals to the exclusion of others.